yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The platform is set up in such a way that universities can integrate learning modules from CtH in their curriculum, while students can build up their portfolios through research projects, with which they can show both their progress to teachers and their skills and achievements to employers.
 Furthermore, like indicated abot the application integrates naturally with Github and other open source environments, lowering the threshold for a diverse audience to reuse, copy and extend the prototypes, products and results of interest to society, including the general public, academics and companies.

-##### 2. The Lab as Interface
+#####1.3.3.2 The Lab as Interface - The OverLab

 Universities are open up towards other universities, civic movements and companies, so that other groups can benefit from their knowledge.

 This process of opening up can be accelerated by spaces that are situated in between.
 The living labs show how this can lead to innovation.
-Spaces for spaces for embedded research a place for overlapping, theory and artistic practice, physical and digital research, of studio, workshop, library, of institutions - private and public, an independent place outside the department structure of the university, a room that enables, allows those involved to experiment.
+Spaces for spaces for embedded research a place for overlapping, theory and artistic practice, physical and digital research, of studio, workshop, library, of institutions - private and public, an independent place

+**Introduction**

+One of the challenges concerning new forms of online learning is to form a community of participants that are interested to engage with a platform over a longer period of time and actively contribution to sustainable projects.
+This sub-project addresses these challenges by the design and production of an offline lab as interface between digital and analogue world.

+This living lab will explore the integration and complementation of ICT based learning and collaboration into an offline environment.
+It will serve as a testbed to initiate, support and foster online ICT projects.
+At the same time, the strategies and practices of the analogue space inform the development of the digital platform.
+Innovative perspectives on the application of ICT in general and its integration into an offline space will be explored through experimental, user focused workshops that result in a physical space.
+The conception and design of the lab according to user needs is a crucial part within this subproject.
+This approach will produce models and concepts for the design and user culture of a living lab that feeds of and informs the online learning platform.
+The process will be openly documented and intends the imitation and formation of living labs related to the coding the humanities platform.

+The initial users of this interface are researchers that are situated in between a variety of aspects themselves: Embedded researchers work between theory and practice, science and art, universities and public or private partners.
+Their needs as digital knowledge worker on the one hand and a specific but homogeneous group on the other hand, allow valuable insights concerning the question of how ICT can provide instruments to make research more open, accessible and sustainable.

+The OverLab will address an overlapping of:
+- theory and artistic practice
+- physical and digital research
+- studio, workshop, library
+- institutions - private and public

+It will be an independent place outside the department structure of the university, a room that enables and allows to experiment.

+**Project Overview**

 Embedded researcher is a new and exiting role within the university.
 Its goal is to establish sustainable partnerships between private partners and universities.
 In practice, however, this turns out to be problematic, since the role and position of this kind of researcher is peripheral by definition.
-The embedded research usual works on short term projects and inbetween the academy and a company.
+The embedded researcher usually works on short term projects and in between the academy and a company which seeks to establish sustainable collaborations between the creative industries and universities.
+Though the future of research lies more and more in collaborations between disciplines and fields, between public and private partnerships, practice and theory, between classic methodology and flexible theory, co-creation and collaborations the interdisciplinary researcher enters work spaces which are not built by or for them and uses methodology and means of exposure which remain in the respective fields.

+Where artists use their atelier, designers their studio and scientists their lab for experimentation, testing and collaboration, the embedded researcher enters a traditional, disciplinary university environment even though they are often expected to address research questions with a practical and creative research aspect.
+But artistic expression and creativity do not obey closing hours and bureaucratic sterility of university buildings.

+A virtual and physical lab is essential to compensate for the aforementioned problems.
+An online and offline platform - that already exists before they start, and will start after their contracts end - a space is a necessary precondition for embedded research projects that are actually sustainable.
+In this project we want to explore how such a lab should look like.
+Therefore this project seeks to investigate and built upon the combined needs for newly established forms of research by means of self-reflective research by the combined skills and expertise of the public and private partner using design thinking.

+Therefore this project seeks to investigate and built upon the combined needs for newly established forms of researchs by means of self-reflective research by the combined skills and expertise of the public and private partner using design thinking.
+When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
+But in order to experiment and innovate, a flexible workspace is as much needed as a flexible methodological framework which stimulates creating research designs with specific tools.

+**Challenge**
+The work space of the embedded researchers are regular office spaces at the university, supplied with a desk and a computer.
+The scope of most projects however require a variety of work settings.
+When working from a human-centered approach it is crucial to not think of the form of the outcome right away or to be limited to just one medium or technology.
+But in order to experiment and innovate, a flexible workspace is needed.
+Artistic expression and creativity do not obey closing hours and bureaucratic sterility of university buildings.
+How could the ideal workspace for knowledge workers look like?
+How could the working environment be adapted to meet the changed research requirements of knowledge workers at the Departments for Digital Humanities, Media Studies, Cultural Analysis and Artistic Research?
+How can these physical structures create a sustainable link with an online learning environment?
+And how can the analogue and digital workspaces best be linked to each other?

+**How to: user-centered approach Design Thinking**

+GRAPHIC

+aims at ﬁnding out about users’s needs via an ethnographic research tools, synthesizes, narrows insights down to hit the core of a problem, condensed synthesis enables to start into an ideation part generates a broad variety of ideas, makes ideas tangible in rapid and rough prototypes, cost-efﬁcient development

+Future University related research has to be informed by open methodologies.
+Increasingly funding is spread competitively for small research periods, also in order to foster the collaboration between the public and the private sector, for example in the form of embedded researchers.
+Even though the emphasis here is on sustainable research, the projects are often closed and presented and not open for further development (unless some additional funding allows to proceed) Truely sustainable research is OPEN and would mean that a project has releases - at some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.
+At some point (after the official end of the research period) other students, embedded researchers are allowed and encouraged to take the outcome of the research, alter and develop it further.

+Need
+- increasing need of knowledge workers to combine theoretical as well as hands-on approaches in their research
+- current workspaces do not provide enough space, the right material and technology to experiment
+- methodological framework for researching interdisciplinary methodology
+- best practice for building sustainable public-private-partnerships

-##### 3. The Collection as Interface - Visualization and Inclusion
+#####1.3.3.3 The Collection as Interface - Visualization and Inclusion

 Collection as an interface: the exploration of the opportunities interfaces and visualization of data holds for knowledge production and inclusion THIS IS THE THIRD PILLAR OF THE PROJECT: COLLECTION AS INTERFACE